algolia/algoliasearch-client-javascript/README.md

  * etc.

 See [this wikipedia page](http://en.wikipedia.org/wiki/Cross-Origin_Resource_Sharing#Browser_support) to have more details on supported browsers (we use XDomainRequest for IE8 and IE9).

+Algolia Search is a search API that provides hosted full-text, numerical and faceted search.
+Algolia’s Search API makes it easy to deliver a great search experience in your apps & websites providing:

+ * REST and JSON-based API
+ * search among infinite attributes from a single searchbox
+ * instant-search after each keystroke
+ * relevance & popularity combination
+ * typo-tolerance in any language
+ * faceting
+ * 99.99% SLA
+ * first-class data security

 Setup
 -------------